COVID-19 still felt by families with loved ones in group homes

 Although grateful for the opportunity to spend time with her son, Merens said restrictions make her visits with Daniel more challenging and confusing.

-"Because he's not really conversational, sitting and trying to do something with him or getting him to talk to us is difficult," she said.
+"Because he's not really conversational, sitting and trying to do something with him or get him to talk to us is difficult," she said.

 Merens said Daniel is now vaccinated and, as of March 1, can go home for a short visit.
 A sense of normalcy returning, along with the notes, is music to this mother's ears.

-"It's been heartbreaking," Merens said.
+"It's just been heartbreaking," Merens said.
 "There's no other way to put it for me.
-I've really missed his presence in my life."
+I've really, really missed his presence in my life."

 Scripps Only Content 2021